-The history of L&Q, dating back to our inception in 1963, including the story of East Thames Ltd who merged with L&Q in 2018.
+The history of L&Q dates back to our inception in 1963 and includes the story of East Thames Ltd who merged with L&Q in 2018.

 In October 1963, a group of young professionals came together to create a housing association and L&Q was born.

 Back then, the organisation was named Quadrant Housing Association to reflect the naval history of the borough of Greenwich, where it was based.

 The initial investment saw 32 people each buy shares worth £2.
 Combining a dream to end homelessness with the entrepreneurial flair of the city professionals has led us to where we are today.